Core2

 Supported Features

-The Zephyr m5stack_core2 board configuration supports the following hardware features:
+The m5stack_core2 board supports the hardware features listed below.

 on-chip